Artisan Crafted Yarn Bowls for Knitting & Crochet

 Picture

-That's why we also include circumference for our bowls.
-If you want to convert these measurements to circumference (or even meters) this site has a quick and easy tool: OmniCalculator.com
+We also provide circumference measurements for our bowls.
+If you need to convert these measurements to circumference or meters, you can use the quick and easy tool on OmniCalculator.com

-The depths of our XL - Jumbo Yarn Bowls vary considerably.
-For that reason, depths aren't listed below on this sizing chart; however, depths are always included on each individual listing:
+The depths of our XL – Jumbo Yarn Bowls can vary significantly.
+As a result, depths are not listed on this sizing chart; however, they are always included on each listing.

-• MEDIUM: 5 - 6" + diameter x 4- 5" deep.
-This size is rarely turned; as smaller bowls start with the same size wood speciman and same amount of time/labor to produce.
-Medium bowls are perfect for any project accommodating a single 5 oz+ skein of worsted yarn (sometimes more).
-Medium bowls are perfect for sock, mitten and hat projects where smaller quanties of yarn are needed.
-Nice for dk, fingering and fine cotton spools.
+• SMALL-MEDIUM: Under 6" + diameter; depth varies.
+Rarely turned; smaller bowls start with the same size wood specimen and the same amount of time/labor to produce.
+These bowls are perfect for sock, mitten, and hat projects where smaller quantities of yarn are needed.
+Nice for dk, fingering, and fine cotton spools.
+Not always available.

-• LARGE: 6 - 7" diameter x 5+" deep.
-Our classic "workhorse" yarn bowl; perfect for any project accommodating a single 5-7oz skein of worsted yarn, rolled into a ball ready to glide like silk making all yarn projects easier.
+• LARGE: 6 - 7+" diameter x 5+" deep.
+Our classic "WORKHORSE" yarn bowl; is perfect for any project accommodating a single 5-7oz skein of worsted yarn, rolled into a ball ready to glide like silk making all yarn projects easier.
 Nice for "frogging" as well.

-• XXL: 10 - 12" diameter (depth varies considerably depending on style of the bowl).
+• XXL: 9 - 12" diameter (depth varies considerably depending on the style of the bowl).

-• XXXL: 12 - 13+" diameter (depth varies considerably depending on style of the bowl).
+• XXXL: 12 - 13+" diameter (depth varies considerably depending on the style of the bowl).

-JUMBO CUP/HUB SETS: 14" (plus!?)
-It's rare that Bob gets to turn a 14" Yarn Bowl.
+• JUMBO CUP/HUB SETS: 14" (plus!?)
+Bob rarely gets to turn a 14" Yarn Bowl.
 He would if more jumbo wood stock was available here, however, his XXXL yarn bowls are very close in size to Jumbo, and we usually have a few in both shops.

 JUMBO is the MAXIMUM SIZE WE OFFER!